Mary-Samuela/Akan-Names/Readme.md

 **Technologies Used**
 •	HTML – for structuring the page.
 •	CSS – for styling and layout.
 •	JavaScript – for logic to calculate days of the week and generate Akan names.

+**BDD (Behavior-Driven Development)**
+If the user does not enter anything in the form or if the user enters an invalid date or month or year, the application raises an alert message

 **Support and contact details**
 If you run into issues or have questions, ideas, or contributions:
-•	Contact me via Github
+•	Contact me via Github: https://github.com/Mary-Samuela
 •	Contributions, pull requests, and suggestions are highly encouraged.

 **License**